TrackingLaboratory/tracklab/README.md

 ## Introduction
 Welcome to this official repository of TrackLab, a modular framework for multi-object tracking.
-TrackLab is designed for research purposes and supports many types of detectors (bounding boxes, pose, segmentation), datasets, evaluation metrics.
+TrackLab is designed for research purposes and supports many types of detectors (bounding boxes, pose, segmentation), datasets and evaluation metrics.
-Every component of TrackLab, such as detector, tracker, re-identifier, etc, is configurable via standard yaml files TrackLab is designed to be easily extended to support new methods.
+Every component of TrackLab, such as detector, tracker, re-identifier, etc, is configurable via standard yaml files ([Hydra cofnig framework](https://github.com/facebookresearch/hydra))
+TrackLab is designed to be easily extended to support new methods.

 TrackLab is composed of multiple modules:
-1. A detector (OpenPifPaf, YOLO, ...)
+1. A detector (YOLOv8, ...)
 2. A re-identification model (BPBReID, ...)
-3. A camera motion compensation algorithm (findTransformECC, ...)
+3. A tracker (DeepSORT, StrongSORT, OC-SORT, ...)
-4. A detection forecaster (Kalman filter, ...)
-5. An appearance similarity metric (cosine similarity, ...)
-6. An spatio-temporal similarity metric (IOU, OKS, ...)
-7. An association algorithm (Hungarian algorithm, ...)

 Here's what makes TrackLab different from other existing tracking frameworks:
 - Fully modular framework to quickly integrate any detection/reid/tracking method or develop your own